Although the hyperplane arrangements of Modal Color Theory determine most

 scalar properties, there are some potentially interesting questions which

 require different arrangements.
-This function makes "quasi-white" arrangements
+This function makes "white" arrangements

 which consider how many of a scale's intervals correspond exactly to the